Children’s Sports Mouth Guard

 Why Is a Custom Sports Mouth Guard Better?

-It may be tempting to order a mouth guard online or buy one are your local pharmacy or big box store.
+It may be tempting to order a kid’s mouth guard online or buy one are your local pharmacy or big box store.
 However, it’s important to stop and think twice about this decision.
 Yes, these devices are better than your child wearing nothing at all.
 They do not, however, offer the level of protection your child’s teeth and mouth deserve.

-When our Keswick dentist makes a custom sports mouth guard for your child it is an exact replica of the inside of your child’s mouth.
+When our Keswick dentist makes a custom children’s sports mouth guard it is an exact replica of the inside of your child’s mouth.
 This means that it stays in place without your child having to clench their teeth.
 It fits the exact shape and size of your child’s mouth and jaw.
 Over-the-counter mouth guards require you to clench your jaw and clamp your teeth in order for the guard to stay in place.

 A dentist made mouth guard will also be the most comfortable option for your child (which means the most likely to be worn).
 This is because it is made to fit with precision.
 The custom fit also means it will not inhibit your child’s breathing or affect their speech.
 A custom sports mouth guard for your child or youth will also be more resistant to tears and breakage, and they are easy to clean.

 We offer a variety of fun colors and designs for your child to choose from.
 This will allow your child to pick something they are most likely to wear.
-It will also make it stand out from other mouth guards worn by their teammates.
+It will also make it stand out from other kid’s mouth guards worn by their teammates.

 What to Expect When Getting a Custom Mouth Guard Made